7 of the best drives in the Lake District

-This drive will take you around the south east corner of the Lakes, and takes in some fantastic attractions, and offers some amazing views.
+This drive will take you around the southeast corner of the Lakes.
+Not only that, but it is one of the best drives in the Lake District to take you to your hotel.
+You will get to see some fantastic attractions, and it offers some amazing views.
 If you enjoy walking around historic houses or relaxing in the gardens, visit the stately homes of Bowness and Kendal, also marvel at the Cartmel peninsula and enjoy all of the attractions on the shore of England´s largest lake, Windermere.
 The drive is just over 48 miles in length.

 Coniston to Eskdale via the Duddon Valley

 This drive is not for the faint-hearted and includes plenty of challenging mountain roads, but also offers glimpses of some of the most beautiful scenery in the UK.
 Enjoy stopping off at one of a number of historic attractions, and also find out more about bygone industries in the area.
 The whole route is 42 miles long.